guillaumethomas/reference/concepts/data_structure.md

 - a **priority queue** is an abstract data type which is like a regular queue or stack data structure, but where additionally each element has a "priority" associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.
 If two elements have the same priority, they are served according to their order in the queue.

+#### Data Structure for a graph

+Different data structures for the representation of graphs are used in practice:

+Adjacency list
+Vertices are stored as records or objects, and every vertex stores a list of adjacent vertices.
+This data structure allows the storage of additional data on the vertices.
+Additional data can be stored if edges are also stored as objects, in which case each vertex stores its incident edges and each edge stores its incident vertices.
+Adjacency matrix
+A two-dimensional matrix, in which the rows represent source vertices and columns represent destination vertices.
+Data on edges and vertices must be stored externally.
+Only the cost for one edge can be stored between each pair of vertices.
+Incidence matrix
+A two-dimensional Boolean matrix, in which the rows represent the vertices and columns represent the edges.
+The entries indicate whether the vertex at a row is incident to the edge at a column.